Dead tree toppled on toddlers: Discoveries Educare fined more than $210,000

 Judge Paul said the risk it posed combined with the wind gusts that day were obvious.

-"In short it was there for all too see."
+"In short it was there for all to see."

 However, mitigating factors taken into account included that Discoveries Educare Ltd had pleaded guilty, was remorseful, had no prior convictions and was believed to be unlikely to reoffend in this way.